Cat

 Burmese cat, climbing down the trunk of an acacia tree, Bagan, Myanmar.
 (Photo copyright © by Kaj Halberg)

-This cat in Sousse, Tunisia, is searching for food in a garbage can.
+This homeless cat in Sousse, Tunisia, is searching for food in a garbage can.
 (Photo copyright © by Kaj Halberg)

 Just outside the town of Mamallapuram, Tamil Nadu, South India, a huge sculpture, measuring c.
 15 by 30 m, has been carved into two boulders.
 The main theme of this sculpture, which has been dubbed The Descent of the Ganges, is an event in the Hindu epic Mahabharatha.